-- beginning level courses that would be taken by individuals seeking to become a CMI - mandatory policy trainings by hospitals or clinics that are part of employment - court and legal interpreting - translating
+- beginning level courses that would be taken by individuals seeking to become a Hub-CMI/CMI - mandatory policy trainings by hospitals or clinics that are part of employment - court and legal interpreting - translating

-CMIs should be taking advanced trainings that are more in line with their skill set than just a beginner's training.
+Hub-CMIs and CMIs should be taking advanced trainings that are more in line with their skill set than just a beginner's training.
 Since the National Board gives a credential for medical interpreting, the only court, legal and translation activities that can be accepted MUST relate directly to medical interpreting.

-Recertification Procedures
+Renewal Procedures

-The first step for the CMI is to go is to visit the National Board website and review information about paying the \$300 recertification fee and how to submit CEUs.
+The first step for the Hub-CMI/CMI is to go is to visit the National Board website and review information about paying the \$300 recertification fee and how to submit CEUs.

-When a payment is received, the website generates a receipt which is forwarded to the registrar, who finds the online profile of the CMI and reviews the CEUs.
-The CMI will receive a reply in about two weeks, depending on the number of certificates to be reviewed in the file.
+When a payment is received, the website generates a receipt which is forwarded to the registrar, who finds the online profile of the Hub-CMI/CMI and reviews the CEUs.
+The Hub-CMI/CMI will receive a reply in about two weeks, depending on the number of certificates to be reviewed in the file.

-If approved, the registrar updates the CMI's online profile with the new expiration date and sends a congratulatory email with instructions on how to order a badge and receive your electronic certificate.
+If approved, the registrar updates the Hub-CMI/CMI's online profile with the new expiration date and sends a congratulatory email with instructions on how to order a badge and receive his/her electronic certificate.

-If the CEU review by the registrar is not complete, the CMI receives a message with instructions on what steps are needed to finalize the process.
+If the CEU review by the registrar is not complete, the Hub-CMI/CMI receives a message with instructions on what steps are needed to finalize the process.

-All CMI questions about recertification should go to the staff email account (staff@certifiedmedicalinterpreters.org).
+All Hub-CMI/CMI questions about renewal should go to the staff email account (staff@certifiedmedicalinterpreters.org).

-Appeals Process for Recertification CEUs
+Appeals Process for Renewal CEUs

-CMIs whose CEUs are not accepted toward recertification may appeal this decision by sending a message to staff@certifiedmedicalinterpreters.org.
+Hub-CMIs/CMIs whose CEUs are not accepted toward renewal may appeal this decision by sending a message to staff@certifiedmedicalinterpreters.org.
 The appeal should include an appeal letter from the applicant clearly stating why they believe the decision was wrong.